KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

     - Rapid elasticity and scalability:
       - Automatically and quickly acquire and dispose resources when needed
       - Quickly and easily scale based on demand
-    - Measured ser vice: Usage is measured, users pay correctly for what they have used
+    - Measured service: Usage is measured, users pay correctly for what they have used

 - Hybrid Cloud:
   - Keep some servers on premises and extend some capabilities to the Cloud